Iran targets ships, Dubai airport and oil facilities as economic concerns mount

 Israeli strikes set a building ablaze in central Beirut, engulfing the top two floors.
 Lebanon’s Health Ministry said four people were wounded.

-Other Israeli strikes on southern and eastern Lebanon killed 14 people, and a Red Cross worker also died Wednesday of wounds sustained Monday, when his team was hit by an Israeli strike while they were rescuing people from an earlier attack.
+Other Israeli strikes on southern and eastern Lebanon killed 14 people, and a Red Cross worker died of wounds sustained earlier this week, when his team was hit by an Israeli strike while they were rescuing people from an earlier attack.

 Iranian authorities say more than 1,300 people have been killed there, and Israel has reported 12 people dead.
 The U.S. has lost seven soldiers while another eight have suffered severe injuries.